 Enter the password used to encrypt the file when the wallet was made.

 Click "Unlock" and your wallet will show up.

 Find your account address, next to a colorful, circular icon.
 This icon visually represents your address.

 - If you printed out your wallet, check to be sure the circles match.
 They should be the same colors and shapes.
 Otherwise, something went wrong and you should start over.

 You can share your public wallet address with others so they can send you Ethereum or ERC-20 tokens.
 Your account will not be compromised, just make sure to send them your PUBLIC wallet address and not your private key.

-TIP: If you are planning on holding a large amount of ETH to any wallet, we recommend that you first send a small amount to test first before depositing a large amount.
+TIP: If you are planning on sending a large amount of ETH to any wallet, we recommend that you first send a small amount to test first before depositing a large amount.

 You only need your address in order to see your balance.
 Do not enter your private key anywhere if you just want to check the balance or see incoming and outgoing transactions.

 While you are at it, you should bookmark https://mycrypto.com/account as well.